 To get the conversation started, here are nine things to know about the CW Student Program.

 1. Work quality Our students tell us that they receive more hands-on, direct and experiential learning opportunities than many of their peers at other firms.
 Clark Wilson is proud of this reputation for giving students great work.
 Summer students get the same work as articling students.
 You will be invited to sit in on meetings, attend mediations and/or court appearances, and work on deals.
-Watch summer students Imroz Ali, Jessica Dorfmann and Jimmy Zhang talk about the type of work they were involved in as students.

 2. Student culture We encourage students to work as a team.
 We celebrate student cohorts that collaborate, have one another’s backs, share work and lighten loads.
 In this short video, Kim Do talks about how she settled in.